ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2023-05-22-exfat-clusters.md

 ## Formatting an exFAT drive on Linux Ubuntu

 I recommend 8 KiB clusters, but you can choose what you like based on the plots above.
 If all you have is very large files, your "Wasted space" plots may differ tremendously from mine, as my tests were on a computer with a ton of small files.

+Note that if you use the Gnome Disks GUI to format your exFAT partition, that works, but it gives you _no control_ over the cluster size.
+I think it just uses Microsoft's recommended cluster sizes based on the disk size.
+See the table at the very bottom of this article.
+So, for my 500 GB SSD, formatting it to exFAT with Gnome Disks created a cluster size of 128 KiB, which is bigger than I want, as I results in a lot of wasted disk space.

 WARNING: DATA LOSS CAN HAPPEN.
 If you are formatting the drive or writing a partition table, it will ERASE IT.
 Ensure it's backed up.
 Also, be sure to SELECT THE CORRECT DRIVE TO FORMAT OR PARTITION when doing the steps below.